easybuilders/easybuild-docs/docs/contributing.md

 remote Git repositories, etc.), and being familiar with GitHub.

-**However, this can be largely circumvented by using the GitHub integration provided by EasyBuild, see**
-[Integration with GitHub][integration_with_github] **.**
+**However, this can be largely circumvented by using the GitHub integration provided by SimpleBuild, see** [Integration with GitHub][integration_with_github] **.**

 ### Setting up {: #contributing_pull_request_setup }